Justice and Development Party (Turkey): Closure cases

 Controversies over whether the party remains committed to secular principles enshrined in the Turkish constitution have dominated Turkish politics since 2002.
 Turkey's constitution established the country as a secular state and prohibits any political parties that promote Islamism or shariah law.

 Since coming to power, the party has brought about tighter regulations on abortion and higher taxes on alcohol consumption, leading to allegations that it is covertly undermining Turkish secularism.
 Some activists, commentators, opponents and government officials have accused the party of Islamism.
 The Justice and Development Party has faced two "closure cases" (attempts to officially ban the party, usually for Islamist practices) in 2002 and 2008.

 Just 10 days before the national elections of 2002, Turkey's chief prosecutor, Sabih Kanadoğlu, asked the Turkish constitutional court to close the Justice and Development Party, which was leading in the polls at that time.
 The chief prosecutor charged the Justice and Development Party with abusing the law and justice.
 He based his case on the fact that the party's leader had been banned from political life for reading an Islamist poem, and thus the party had no standing in elections.
 The European Commission had previously criticized Turkey for banning the party's leader from participating in elections.

 The party again faced a closure trial in 2008 brought about by the lifting of a long-standing university ban on headscarves.
 At an international press conference in Spain, Erdoğan answered a question of a journalist by saying, "What if the headscarf is a symbol?
 Even if it were a political symbol, does that give [one the] right to ban it?
 Could you bring prohibitions to symbols?"
 These statements led to a joint proposal of the Justice and Development Party and the far-right Nationalist Movement Party for changing the constitution and the law to lift a ban on women wearing headscarves at state universities.

 Soon afterwards, Turkey's chief prosecutor, Abdurrahman Yalçınkaya, asked the Constitutional Court of Turkey to close down the party on charges of violating the separation of religion and state in Turkey.
-The closure request failed by only one vote, as only 6 of the 11 judges ruled in favor, with 7 required; however, 10 out of 11 judges agreed that the Justice and Development Party had become "a center for anti-secular activities", leading to a loss of 50% of the state funding for the party.
+The closure request failed by only one vote, as only six of the 11 judges ruled in favor, with seven required; however, 10 out of 11 judges agreed that the Justice and Development Party had become "a center for anti-secular activities", leading to a loss of 50% of the state funding for the party.

-Merger with People's Voice Party

-In September 2012, two-year-old conservative-oriented People's Voice Party (HAS Parti) dissolved itself and joined the ruling Justice and Development Party (AKP) with a majority of its delegates' votes.
-In July 2012, following long-held speculation that former HSP leader Numan Kurtulmuş was on Prime Minister Erdoğan's mind as his possible successor as party head, Erdoğan personally proposed to Kurtulmuş the idea of merging the parties under the umbrella of the AKP.